googlevr/gvr-unity-sdk/README.md

 * __Samples__: [Daydream Elements](https://github.com/googlevr/daydream-elements)
 * __Workflow__: [Instant Preview](https://github.com/googlevr/gvr-instant-preview)

-## Pod update to the latest GVR iOS SDK
+## Pod update to the latest GVR SDK for iOS
-As of Unity 5.6, the generated Cocoapod can be updated to the latest GVR iOS SDK by following these steps.
+As of Unity 5.6, the generated Cocoapod can be updated to the latest GVR SDK for iOS by following these steps.

 * Build an XCode project from Unity.
 * In a terminal, change directories into the XCode project folder.